joshbeckman/andjosh.github.io/_posts/2018-12-11-hiring-interview-advancement-rate.md

 We had this role open and the job posted for **5 1/2 months** (mid-June through the end of November).
 We received applicants every week (not every day) throughout the cycle, but with most applying in June/July and October/November.

-During that time, we syndicated the job on 7 main sources: our open-source projects/site, our company careers page, AngelList, Indeed, LinkedIn, HackerNews (the monthly _Who’s Hiring?_ post), and a couple Chicago-based Slack groups.
+During that time, we syndicated the job on **7** main sources: our open-source projects/site, our company careers page, AngelList, Indeed, LinkedIn, HackerNews (the monthly _Who’s Hiring?_ post), and a couple Chicago-based Slack groups.

-Of those 7 sites, the ranking by most to fewest applicants was: Indeed, AngelList, career page, HackerNews, LinkedIn, our open-source site, and finally the Chicago Slack groups.
+For those syndication sites, the ranking by most to fewest applicants was: Indeed, AngelList, career page, HackerNews, LinkedIn, our open-source site, and finally the Chicago Slack groups.

 For the final **2 1/2 months**, we used recruiters to source additional, higher-quality candidates.
 In terms of candidate volume, the recruiters ranked somewhere between our career page and HackerNews during their active months.